11 Best Thanksgiving Traditions from Ree Drummond

 Celebrate the Classics

 Every year, there are new and trendy recipes for the turkey, the sides, the desserts.
 But what folks really look forward to are the classics associated with the holiday.
 Save those clever twists for another dinner party—on Thanksgiving, continue your family traditions with buttery mashed potatoes, green bean casseroles and slices of pumpkin pie.
+Before digging into any pie, make sure to follow this Ree Drummond crispy pie crust hack.

 Have Others Bring a Dish